bassnode/liner_notes/README.md

 mastering engineer; everyone deserves their credit.
-Making the information explorable helps fans draw connections between and answer questions about albums, bands and contributors such as "I like the sound of this album - which other albums have been engineered by David Bottrill?", "I love the drums on this song, what other songs has Stewart Copeland played on?", etc.  It's my hope that Liner Notes will answer those questions.
+Making the information explorable helps fans draw connections between and answer questions about albums, bands and contributors such as "I like the sound of this album - which other albums have been engineered by David Bottrill?", "I love the drums on this song, what other songs has Stewart Copeland played on?", etc.  It's my hope that Liner Notes will help revitalize the digital listening experience by answering these questions.

 Run
 ----
-Open Liner Notes.app
+Open `Liner Notes.app`

 To develop (with code-reloading)
 --------------------------------